valeriapolozun/udacity_azure_ml/README.md

 The best model performance was achieved by the VotingEnsemble model, with the following parameter setting:

+The best model found by AutoML is not automatically saved.
+For saving the model the function .register_model() was used and the model could be saved in the desired folder:

+    #save best automl model
+    best_run.register_model(model_name='automl_best_model.pkl',model_path='outputs/')

 # Comparison of model performances

 We achieved comparably similar performance results by using Hyperdrive and AutoML for ML pipeline optimizations.